-Orders must be received ONE week prior to the birthday to guarantee that the cake will be ready on time.
+\ Orders must be received ONE week prior to the birthday to guarantee that the cake will be ready on time.

 Students are encouraged to get involved in a variety of clubs and organizations.
-Student Organizations exist as an extension of the particular interests of the students.
+Follow the Clubs and Organizations link below for a complete list or visit our webpage.